-The prescribing of medicine is the most common form of therapeutic intervention used by the Isle of Man Department of Health and Social Care (DHSC), with medicines playing a crucial role in maintaining health, preventing illness, managing chronic conditions and curing disease.
+The prescribing of medicine is the most common form of therapeutic intervention used by Health Services, with medicines playing a crucial role in maintaining health, preventing illness, managing chronic conditions and curing disease.

 Primary Care Pharmacy